milestone-hafnia/hafnia/README.md

 # Milestone Data Insight Platform

-A command-line tool and Python package to download and load datasets from AWS S3.
+A command-line tool and Python package to download and load datasets (Huggingface format) from the MDI platform.

 ## Installation